After record strike, life returns to South African platinum town

-MARIKANA South Africa (Reuters) - An armored vehicle carrying banknotes for an ATM machine rolled down Marikana’s dusty main street on Tuesday, a rare sight for locals in the gritty South African mining town starved of cash during a five-month platinum strike that has just ended.
+MARIKANA, South Africa, June 24 (Reuters) - An armoured vehicle carrying banknotes for an ATM machine rolled down Marikana’s dusty main street on Tuesday, a rare sight for locals in the gritty South African mining town starved of cash during a five-month platinum strike that has just ended.

 As the stoppage at the nearby shafts and smelter of London-listed Lonmin ground on month after month, the town all but emptied as miners and their families trekked back to their ancestral villages to sit it out.